rodegerdts/Pyalmanac/README.md

 It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.

 NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem, hence updating from 3.7.6 to 3.7.7.1 is harmless.
 Star names are chosen to comply with Nautical Almanacs.
-NOTE: if still required, a Python 2.7 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py2
+NOTE: if still required, a Python 2.7 script with similar functionality can be found at: https://github.com/aendie/Pyalmanac-Py2

 **ACKNOWLEDGEMENTS**